NTarver17/barber-website/README.md

-echo "# 💈 Legendary Barber Shop Website
+💈 Legendary Barber Shop Website

 A modern, fully responsive barber shop website built with **HTML, CSS, and JavaScript**.
 Designed to be sleek, fast, and mobile-friendly, giving visitors a smooth browsing experience.